ta03792/Khidmat-IHSAAS-Project/README.md

 # Khidmat-IHSAAS-Project
-This is our database project
+This is our database project - Ihsaas Trust Fund